King County to bail out Washington State Convention Center expansion with possible $100 million loan

 But, since the pandemic hit, downtown hotels have held only 10% to 20% of their normal guests, according to the Downtown Seattle Association, and revenues have been down more than 90% from last year.

 So far, the project has been funded by two bonds, sold in 2018, that were to be paid back through 2058.
-When those bonds were issued, revenue from that tax had risen by 8% every year since 2010.
+When those bonds were issued, revenue from the hotel tax had risen by 8% every year since 2010.

 Former Seattle Mayor Mike McGinn, a longtime critic of the expansion, earlier this year likened the project’s financing to jumping in a cab without a wallet, hoping a roommate will pay when you arrive at home.